inparallel/pusherpp/README.md

 --------
 + Blocking calls; adding parallelism is up to you (well, so far).
 + Thread-safe
-+ Supports pushing to a particular event in a user's channel
++ Supports pushing to a particular event in to one or multiple channels

 Examples
 --------